irmen/cx16rockrunner/README.md

 TODO
 ----
-- mashing te keyboard at the menu screen can make the game reset the system with error code $83 in $0400.
-Most likely because something is messing with the ram bank while the decoding is still running, or the IRQ routine destroying one of the Cx16 virtual registers.
-MIGHT BE FIXED NOW
-- sometimes the next level doesn't completely scroll into the center (for example cave B after finishing A)
+- bug: boulderdash02 cave A: 'FSS' should not be activated magic wall at the start
-- it is still possible to eat diamonds that are not getting added to the score.
-Cave 4 (butterflies).
+- bug: it is still possible to eat diamonds that are not getting added to the score.
+BD1 Cave 4 (butterflies).
 Not fixed now that the cx16 registers are properly saved in the IRQ handler :(
+- cosmetic: sometimes the next level doesn't completely scroll into the center (for example cave B after finishing A)
+- cosmetic: tweak the controls to also register button presses outside of cavescan - does this make it more responsive?
+- cosmetic: allow joypad to select caveset as well
+- feature: scroll long filename list in the load caveset screen
-- touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
+- feature: touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
-- selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
+- feature: selectable tilesets?  also add the real c64 retro tileset with adjustable palette?
-- easter egg (how to trigger?): replace butterfly with X16 logo
+- feature: easter egg (how to trigger?): replace butterfly with X16 logo
-- better title tune (@Crisps?)
+- feature: better title tune (@Crisps?)
-- better sound effects for the random sounds (Use random tones from a scale rather than totally random frequencies?)
+- feature: better sound effects for the random sounds (Use random tones from a scale rather than totally random frequencies?)
-- tweak the controls to also register button presses outside of cavescan - does this make it more responsive?
 - fix the remaining TODOs in the code.